 As someone without a traditional undergraduate degree in international relations, I knew I wanted to gain more formal education in graduate school.
 The Rangel Program was a perfect fit because in addition to graduate school funding and a guaranteed position as a diplomat, another major element of this program is the plethora of professional development, mentoring, and networking opportunities.

 After exploring a variety of options, I ultimately decided that this career and fellowship program was the perfect fit.

-2. What are the benefits of the fellowship?
+2. What are the benefits of the Rangel Fellowship?

 The fellowship offers $42,000 annually in assistance for tuition, room, board, books and other related expenses.
 Additionally, there are paid internships the summer before and after your first year of graduate school.
 The domestic internship is on Capitol Hill and the overseas internship is at a U.S. Embassy of your choosing.
 Fellows also benefit from ongoing mentoring and professional development throughout their fellowship experience.
 Upon graduation, they enter the Foreign Service.